EPFL-ENAC/INPLUGS-CO2/src/assets/markdown/about_en.md

-# INPLUGS-CO2 aims to contribute to raising awareness on the topic of geological CO2 storage, its
+# About

-risks and urgency.
+INPLUGS-CO2 aims to contribute to raising awareness on the topic of geological CO2 storage, its risks and urgency.

 It targets two maing groups: